Skip to main content

 - On campus and using a laptop?
 Make sure you're on the Protected Wifi and not the Guest Wifi.

 - Is the book already in use by the allowable number of simultaneous users?
 Most of our EBSCO ebooks can only be accessed by one user at a time, while ProQuest Ebook Central and Cambridge University Press ebooks may have limits of 1-3 users.
 Safari Tech Books Online allows for 30 simultaneous users across the University of California system.

-- Try additional web browsers, particularly if you're on a Macbook.
+- Try additional web browser.
+For example, if you're using Firefox, try Chrome.